michaelfame/readme-generator/README.md

-# readme-generator
+# Readme-Generator
   ![MIT](https://img.shields.io/badge/MIT-blueviolet)

   ### Description
-  using nodejs to create a readme file through the CLI
+  Using Nodejs to create a readme file through the CLI.
+This will make providing the Readme markup file faster.

   ### Table Of Content